 Don't have time to read?
-Listen to the deep-dive podcast instead!
+Watch or listen to the AI video overview instead!

-Knowing these trends can help inform your telecom marketing strategies for this year and, potentially, beyond.
+Knowing these trends can help inform your telecom marketing strategies for this year and beyond.
 Let’s dive in, starting with the cloud.

 Trend #1: Chasing the Cloud